aoriens/news-service/documentation/API.md

   if the author entity is deleted.
 The field is required.
 - `category` - the news category.
 A [CategoryAncestry](#CategoryAncestry),
   required.
 - `photo` - the main illustration photo URI for the news.
-A string, required.
+A string, optional.
 - `photos` - additional illustration URIs.
 An array of strings, required.
 - `tags` - tags for the news.
 An array of [Tag](#Tag) objects, required.